 After this, Caesar spent some time in rigorous campaigns in Italy, Spain, Sicily, and Gaul, wherever there was manifested any opposition to his sway.
-When this work was accomplished, and all these countries were completely subjected to his dominion, he began to turn his thoughts to the plan of pursuing Pompey across the Adriatic Sea.
+When this work was omplished, and all these countries were completely subjected to his dominion of the three countries of pursuing Pompey across the Adriatic Sea. n, he